chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

    Use the ``--profile-ruby`` option to dump a (large) profiling graph into ``/var/chef/cache/graph_profile.out``.
 Use the graph output to help identify, and then resolve performance bottlenecks in a chef-client run.
 This option:

-   * Generates a large amount of data about the chef-client run
+   * Generates a large amount of data about the chef-client run.
-   * Has a dependency on the ``ruby-prof`` gem, which is packaged as part of Chef and the Chef development kit
+   * Has a dependency on the ``ruby-prof`` gem, which is packaged as part of Chef and the Chef development kit.
-   * Increases the amount of time required to complete the chef-client run
+   * Increases the amount of time required to complete the chef-client run.
-   * Should not be used in a production environment
+   * Should not be used in a production environment.

+   New in Chef client 12.6.

    .. end_tag